-In 1989, Rosalia Mashale, a trained primary school teacher, moved from the Eastern Cape to Khayelitsha near Cape Town.
+In 1989, Mama Rosie, a trained primary school teacher, moved from the Eastern Cape to Khayelitsha near Cape Town.
 She was disturbed to see young children going through the rubbish dump in search of food while their parents were away during the day, either at work or in search of work.

 The name given to this project was Baphumelele (pronounced: ba-poo-meh-leh-leh), a Xhosa word meaning “you have progressed”.
 From these humble beginnings Baphumelele Educare Centre was founded, which today is an established community crèche and Grade R (preschool) caring for roughly 230 children aged three months to six years.

 While the Educare Centre had developed a reputation for looking after children, Rosie also felt a calling to reach out to orphaned children in the community.
 To that end, Baphumelele Children’s Home was created as a place of safety for abandoned, abused, neglected or orphaned children from 0 to 18 years of age.

 Through the hard work, determination and help of the community and overseas friends, Baphumelele has developed into a thriving community project over the years.
 In addition to the Children’s Home and Educare Centre & Grade R, today Baphumelele encompasses other community outreach initiatives such as the Respite Care Centre; Clemens Cares for Kids; Hospice in the Home, Child Headed Homes, Fountain of Hope, and Rosie’s Kitchen & Bakery.

 Baphumelele has welcomed many well-known visitors over the years including Nelson Mandela, Sir Elton John, Beyoncé, Bono, the Manchester United football team and many more.
 The home also featured in a BBC documentary just before the FIFA World Cup in 2010 with a number of English footballer’s wives learning what it was like to be a volunteer here.